powerSeries/Valyrian/DesignDocuments/README.md

 |SemGunMehanics|This class is used for the weapons to be able to fire and be able to see where the bullets are going.
 The gun will fire as if were a semi-automatic rifle.|

+# Data Design

+For this game we are not using any database to store any of objects.
+All the objects are stored within the Unity project.
+We also store values such as health, ammo, and shield within GameObjects.
+We are implementing a server that just establish a connection between other players and it loads the level with the player(s).
+We also are not storing any of the player information, so each time you play the game you are loading into the a new model with no previous information saved.